 City Center and expensive: Reykjavik Residence Apartment Hotel

-When we went, we opted to stay at this Airbnb.
+When we visited, we opted to stay at this Airbnb.
 Glenn was an awesome host and we highly recommend staying here if you are looking for an affordable option in Reykjavik.

 Icelandic boat sculpture

 The Sun Voyager is a boat sculpture located right along the bay on the north side of Reykjavik.
 It looks incredibly Viking-esque, and the artist intended it to “convey the promise of undiscovered territory, a dream of hope, progress and freedom.”